franceskoback/CUTnRUN/README.md

 8. run 04_Annotation.py as shown below
 9. make sure you have all packages downloaded in R (ChIPseeker,TxDb.Mmusculus.UCSC.mm10.knownGene, clusterProfiler,ReactomePA,tidyverse,ggupset, ggimage)
 10. change working directory in 04_Annotation.R : setwd("/wynton/group/gladstone/users/franceskoback/CUTnRUN/results/3_calledpeaks")
 11. run "Rscript 04_Annotation.R" this will generate plots in the directory above.
-To move them to a new folder called "four_ChIPSeeker", do mv *.txt ../four_ChIPSeeker and mv *.png ../four_ChIPSeeker TODO: make a bash script to run 04_Annotation.py, 04_Annotation.R, and the above commands to move the outputs to the correct folder
+To move them to a new folder called "four_ChIPSeeker", do mv *.txt ../four_ChIPSeeker and mv *.png ../four_ChIPSeeker DONE: make a bash script to run 04_Annotation.py, 04_Annotation.R, and the above commands to move the outputs to the correct folder
 12. make a Homer folder in your software directory (or wherever you want to have it downloaded), navigate to that folder and type wet http://homer.ucsd.edu/homer/configureHomer.pl
 13. perl configureHomer.pl -install
 14. PATH=$PATH:/wynton/home/srivastava/franceskoback/software/Homer/.//bin/